Laurence Naismith

 Laurence Naismith (born Lawrence Johnson; 14 December 1908 – 5 June 1992) was an English actor.
 He made numerous film and television appearances, including starring roles in the musical films Scrooge (1970) and the children's ghost film The Amazing Mr. Blunden (1972).
 He also had memorable roles as Captain Edward Smith of the RMS Titanic in A Night to Remember (1958), the First Sea Lord in Sink the Bismarck!
 (1960), and Argus in Jason and the Argonauts (1963).

 Early life and career

-Naismith was born as Lawrence Johnson in Thames Ditton, Surrey, in 1908.
+Naismith was born as Lawrence Johnson on 14 December 1908 in Thames Ditton, Surrey.
 He attended All Saints Choir School, Margaret Street, London, and was a chorus member for a 1927 production of the George Gershwin musical Oh, Kay!.
 He later worked in repertory theatre and ran a repertory company of his own.
 Naismith served in the British Merchant Navy and at the outbreak of the Second World War, he joined the British Army where he became an officer in the Royal Artillery.